-Waterways-Waterways have always been very importance to Pennsylvania.
+Waterways - Waterways have always been of major importance to Pennsylvania.
 The state has three major ports: Philadelphia, Pittsburgh, and Erie.
 The Port of Philadelphia complex, encompassing Philadelphia proper and four other cities along the Delaware River, is the largest freshwater port in the world and has the second largest volume of international tonnage in the United States.
-Located at the confluence of the Ohio, Monongahela, and Allegheny Rivers, Pittsburgh has long been a center for barge transportation, especially of coal and limestone.
-Erie has been a major center for Great Lakes transportation, and is connected to the St. Lawrence Seaway.
+Pittsburgh, located at the confluence of the Ohio, Monongahela, and Allegheny rivers, has long been a center for barge transportation, especially of coal and limestone.
+Erie has been a major center for Great Lakes transportation since the mid-nineteenth century.

-Aviation-Constant expansion of passenger service has been the story of aviation in Pennsylvania since World War II.
+Aviation - Constant expansion of passenger service has been the story of aviation in Pennsylvania since World War II.
 Today there are sixteen major airports, five of which have been granted international status.
-Instrument landing systems became standard at airports in all the smaller cities following the Bradford Regional Airport accidents of 1968-1969.
-In the 1970s, automated radar terminal systems were installed at all the major airports to handle the increased volume of traffic safely.
+Instrument landing systems became standard at airports in all the smaller cities following several Bradford Regional Airport accidents in 1968-1969.
+In the 1970s, automated radar terminal systems were installed at all the major airports to safely handle the increased volume of traffic.
 The international airports of Pittsburgh and Philadelphia are among the nation's twenty-nine major aviation terminals, and compete favorably with the others in total numbers of scheduled flights.

 The expansion of All American Aviation to Allegheny Airlines, and then to U.S. Air, is typical of progress in the industry.
-The energy crises beginning in the late 1970s caused reorganization.
-This involved commuter lines using smaller craft that operate as feeders from smaller cities to the major airports.
-Deregulation by the government and the trend toward corporate mergers in the 1980s have caused further reorganization of the industry.
+The energy crises beginning in the late 1970s caused reorganization involving commuter lines using smaller craft that operate as feeders from smaller cities to the major airports.
+Deregulation by the federal government and a trend toward corporate mergers in the 1980s caused further reorganization of the industry.

-Two aircraft manufacturers prospered during this period.
+Two aircraft manufacturers prospered in Pennsylvania during this period.
 Piper Aircraft Corporation of Lock Haven outdistanced its competitors and produced America's most popular light airplane until the 1970s.
-Vertol Division of Boeing Corporation, successor to Piasecki Helicopter Corporation, located in Delaware County, was a major manufacturer of helicopters.
+Vertol Division of Boeing Corporation, successor to the Piasecki Helicopter Corporation, was located in Delaware County and was a major manufacturer of helicopters.